Biranavan-Sritharan/Machine-Learning-Disease-Predictor/README.md

 pip install pandas
 ```

-### For javascript programs:
+### For JavaScript programs:
-This is much simpler, some javascript programs require the json2csv and csv2json packages and to install this type the following into the terminal in your code editor:
+This is much simpler, some JavaScript programs require the json2csv and csv2json packages and to install this type the following into the terminal in your code editor:

 ```console
 npm install csv2json